Azure/azure-powershell/src/Sql/Sql/help/Get-AzSqlInstanceLink.md

 LastHardenedLsn                :
 ```

-This command gets information about an instance link named "Link01" on instance "ManagedInstance01" and resource group "ResourceGroup01".
+This command gets information about the instance link named "Link01" on instance "Instance01" and resource group "ResourceGroup01".

 ## PARAMETERS